FTIR Spectroscopy for Material Identification & More

 - Thin film placed in a cassette

 - Powdered sample mixed with potasium bromide and placed in a pellet

-Laboratory Testing Inc. performs FTIR analysis with a high-tech Thermo Scientific Nicolet iS10 FT-IR spectrometer.
-FTIR spectroscopy compliments the wide-range of instrumental and wet chemistry services performed at LTI for materials characterization and failure analysis.
-In addition to identification of polymers by FTIR, qualitative and quantitative element analysis, even at trace levels, is available for a variety of materials including metals, powdered metals, ores, ferroalloys, composites and ceramics.
+FTIR spectroscopy compliments the wide-range of instrumental and wet chemistry services performed at LTI for materials characterization, qualitative and quantitative element analysis and failure analysis on a variety of materials including metals, powdered metals, ores, ferroalloys, composites and ceramics.
 Laboratory Testing Inc. is fully capable of preparing test specimens for all analysis.